 The following Format & Rules Overview provides information on eligibility, registration, prize purse, and format for the National Cups.
 Please refer to the Frequently Asked Questions or contact email@example.com for additional information.

-Any competitors 16 or older, by December 31st, 2017 are eligible to register and compete in the Open category, with a 2017/2018 USA Climbing Competitor Membership.
+Any competitors 16 or older, by December 31st, 2018 are eligible to register and compete in the Open category, with a 2017/2018 USA Climbing Competitor Membership.
 National Cups are open to all age-eligible competitors.
-Competitors may purchase a DAY-Membership ($10.00) if only competing in one National Cup competition, but must purchase a full USA Climbing Competitor Membership ($95.00) in order to receive points towards the National Ranking (outlined below) if they have a USA Climbing Competitor Membership.
-National Cups are open to all age-eligible competitors; there is no requirement to compete in order to qualify for the Bouldering Open National Championship.
+Competitors may purchase a DAY-Membership ($10.00) to compete in a National Cup competition, but must purchase a full USA Climbing Competitor Membership ($95.00) in order to receive points towards the National Ranking (outlined below) and also in order to compete in the Bouldering Open National Championship.
 As a benefit for those competing in all Cup Series competitions or if finishing in 1st place, USA Climbing will offer free registration to the National Championship for any Open competitor that competes in all National Cups and any Open competitor that wins one or more National Cup(s).

 Competitors may register for the Open category at National Cups through the links provided on the individual National Cup pages of this website; the cost is $75.00 per competitor, if registering during the regular registration period, up until Wednesday, 11:59 pm MTN, of the week of the competition.
 After that regular registration deadline, competitors may still register up until the competition begins, but a $50.00 additional late fee will be applied (refer to Rule 3.6.3).